-In addition, the Heart & Vascular Center's electrophysiologists are heavily involved with the latest research and clinical trials in cardiac electrophysiology including cutting-edge treatments including cardiac electrophysiology including cutting-edge atrial fibrillation treatments.
+In addition, the Heart & Vascular Center's electrophysiologists are heavily involved with the latest research and clinical trials in cardiac electrophysiology including cutting-edge atrial fibrillation treatment.
 Our trials have determined that utilizing ICDs can help identify and define those types of patients who benefit from such treatment.
-The findings can possibly double the pool of those benefiting from the technology.

 - Atrial Fibrillation Treatment